Taxation of OEICs and unit trusts

 Any capital growth when an investor sells or disposes of units/shares may be subject to Capital Gains Tax (CGT).
 This also includes fund switches.
 However, switches between different share classes within the same fund, for example switching between income and accumulation shares, are not treated as a disposal for CGT.

 Tax is only payable where gains in the tax year exceed the annual CGT allowance of £3,000 (£6,000 2023/24).
 For individuals, the gain is added on top of their total income to determine the rate payable.
-Any part of the gain which falls within the basic rate tax band is taxed at 10% and the balance will be taxed at 20%.
+Disposals before 30 October 2024, any part of the gain which falls within the basic rate tax band is taxed at 10% and the balance will be taxed at 20%.
+Disposals after 30 October 2024, any part of the gain which falls within the basic rate band is taxed at 18% and the balance taxed at 24%.

 Calculating the gain